jblakeman/apt-select/README.md

 ####Update `apt`

-After the new `sources.list` file is generated, use the update script to safely copy and replace your current file:
+After the new `sources.list` file is generated, use the update script to backup and replace the current file:

     ./update.sh